mollyincali/salaries-and-standards/README.md

 ***Do students from top paying districts score the same as students who attend lower paying Districts?***

-**Questions to explore**
+**Questions to Explore**
 - Do districts with higher salary have higher test scores?
 - Which County in California has the highest average teacher salary?
 - Which County in California has the highest percentage of students meeting or exceeding standards?

-**Data sources**
+**Data Sources**
-- Three data sets were taken from California Department of Education from the 2018 - 19 school year.
-    1. Data set on all Smarter Balanced (SBAC) scores of students in both ELA and Math for the State of California
+1. Data set on all Smarter Balanced (SBAC) scores of students in both ELA and Math for the State of California in the school year 2018 - 19
+- This large CSV file with over 2 million rows and over 30 columns such as: District code, School code, Grade, Percentage Standard Met, Percentage Standard Nearly Met, Area proficiency, etc.
 2. Text file identifying the codes used in SBAC data to identify County, District, and School by name
+- This file identifies the County, Distict, and School Names with their specific code in the SBAC file
 3. Data set on teacher salary by Districts in the state of California
+- This file contains teacher salary data reports aggregated data on the lowest, average, and highest reported salary for each District in California

 ![title](images/infographic.png)

-**Data description**
-- State testing data is in a large CSV file with over 2 million rows and over 30 columns such as: District code, School code, Grade, Percentage Standard Met, Percentage Standard Nearly Met, Area proficiency, etc.
-- There is an additional District and School CSV that identifies the County, Distict, and School Names with their specific code in the SBAC file
-- Students scores will fall into one of four groups:
-    - Standard exceeded
-    - Standard met
-    - Standard nearly met
-    - Standard not met
-- For the purpose of this data exploration we are only interested in students who fall into the "exceed" or "met" category.
-- Teacher salary data reports aggregated data on the lowest, average, and highest reported salary for each District in California
-- Teacher salary data only matches up to the SBAC data by District Name, which can take on many forms.

-**Common Terms**
+**Important Things to Know**
 - Counties ---> Districts --> Schools
-- There are 58 Counties in California with over 900 Districts and each District has their own number of schools
-- The largest District is Los Angeles Unified serving 596,937 students
-- There are at least 10 Districts serving 10 or fewer students
 - Students in grade 3 - 8 and 11 will take both the ELA and Math SBAC (Smarter Balanced Assessment Consortium)
-- The terms "proficient" and "standards met" are interchangeable

 **Data Exploration**